 The current COVID-19 pandemic is raging across the world, infecting and killing a remarkable amount of people.
-Just in the United States, there are least 200,000 deaths as of this writing.
 This moment in our lives is both terrifying and humbling.
 Terrifying as we witness the strength and ease in which governments can quickly bring nations and people to a halt.
 Humbling as we witness the largest movement in labor in American history from offices to homes.
 Terrifying as we witness just how fragile even the seemingly strongest economies can be.
 Humbling as we realize what is truly most important to each of us.
 Terrifying how an invisible enemy can burn through a populace with ease and leave broken communities in its wake.
 Humbling as we reflect on how things can simply end when things seemed so good.

 Since the beginning of the pandemic, I have tracked daily COVID-19 related news headlines to reflect on how this seemingly never-ending nightmare has progressed.
 This timeline does not capture everything that has happened, and the reader should keep in mind this list was mostly updated daily as events occurred, not retroactively.
 Either way, here is a look back at the COVID-19 timeline as we push forward for a vaccine and hopefully a return to normalcy.